TECHNICAL DIVING COURSES WITH VICTOR CORDOBA

 TEC, SIDEMOUNT, TRIMIX, REBREATHER, and CAVE DIVING.

-Our Technical diving training is imparted by known and experienced Course Director, Victor Cordoba.
+The Technical diving training is independently imparted by known and experienced Course Director, Victor Cordoba.
 You will learn how to comfortably and safely dive beyond your usual recreational dive parameters.

 “Don’t limit your challenges.
 Challenge your limits.”
 Said Jerry Dunn.
-Now, you make the decision: keep doubting or contact our Course Director right now.
+Now, you make the decision: keep doubting or contact the Course Director right now.

 TECHNICAL DIVING COURSES CATALOGUE